RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ```

-More information about the theme management on the [@regardsoss/theme](/frontend/components/theme/) components
+More information about the theme management are available in [theme page](/frontend/components/theme/).

 ## Reducer

-The Redux `reducer` **is mandatory**.
+The Redux `reducer` for module **is mandatory**.
 Lazy loadable modules have their own part created in the store.

 The example below shows how to define your Redux tree.
-Unlike vanilla redux, you don't have to use `combineReducers`
 ```javascript
 const reducers = {
   todos: MyTodosReducer,